 We have implemented this approach in Linux.
 With the pcap library, the traffic sniffing is relatively straightforward to realize with a small piece of code.
 We attach the code to host machine's network devices, which usually requires root privilege.
-In the code, function pcap_findalldevs() returns all available network devices, pcap_open_live() opens a network device, and pcap_loop() performs the traffic sniffing.
+In the code, function pcap findalldevs() returns all available network devices, pcap_open_live() opens a network device, and pcap_loop() performs the traffic sniffing.
 The program needs root privilege to run.
 It filters all TCP and UDP packets, both of which are possible protocols for carrying DNS requests, and reports the timestamps whenever a DNS request is identified.
 It also distinguishes the bot's own DNS query from legitimate ones, so that piggybacking is only performed on legitimate DNS queries.
 This prototype demonstrates a feasible way for our proposed piggybacking query strategy.

-2) Process hooking.
-Another approach is to hook DNSrelated function.
+- 2) Process hooking.
+Another approach is to hook DNS-related function.
 In Linux, bots can watch the calls for DNS-related APIs such as gethostbyname() function in libbind library. gethostbyname looks up all IP addresses associated with a host name and is implemented in the resolver library.
-One way of hooking into the API function is for bots to register a .so file (shared library) to the LD PRELOAD environmental variable, which may or may not require root.
+One way of hooking into the API function is for bots to register a .so file (shared library) to the LD_PRELOAD environmental variable, which may or may not require root.
 In the registered .so file, the target API function is replaced by the attacker's version which can notify the bot whenever this function is called.
 Similarly, in Windows [11] gives a solution, Detour, which has the ability to perform function interception and rewriting.
 Compared with traffic sniffing approach above, this method is less desirable, as it is process-specific.
 The hooking is done in the process memory.
-The original shared library is not changed, which is different from approach 3 below.
+The original shared library is not changed, which is different from approach 3 below. - 3) Rogue library.
+Alternatively, attackers may replace the network related shared libraries in the OS with an instrumented version (requiring root), so that the shared library is changed permanently on the hard disk.
+The rogue library is loaded by any application.
+It reports every DNS request to the bot.
+This approach is system wide, so the change is once-and-for-all.